-- Do not tow heavy tow-behind attachments 1. (e.g. loaded dump cart, lawn roller, etc.) on slopes greater than 5 degrees. - Tow only with a machine that has a hitch 2. designed for towing.
-Do not attach towed equipment except at the hitch point. - Follow the manufacturer's 3. recommendation for weight limits for towed equipment and towing on slopes. - 4.
-Never allow children or others in or on towed equipment. - On slopes, the weight of the towed 5. equipment may cause loss of traction and loss of control. - Travel slowly and allow extra distance 6. to stop. - 7.
-Make wide turns to avoid jack knifing
+- Do not tow heavy tow-behind attachments (e.g. loaded dump cart, lawn roller, etc.) on slopes greater than 5° (9%). - Tow only with a machine that has a hitch designed for towing.
+Do not attach towed equipment except at the hitch point. - Follow the manufacturer's recommendation for weight limits for towed equipment and towing on slopes. - 4.
+Never allow children or others in or on towed equipment. - On slopes, the weight of the towed equipment may cause loss of traction and loss of control. - 6.
+Travel slowly and allow extra distance to stop. - 7.
+Make wide turns to avoid jack knifing.